BradleyyH/MazeRunner/README.md

 An A* search algorithm finding the optimal solution through procedurally generated maps in python.
 This will utilise libraries like Pygame and numpy.

+## Controls

+- Left click to create new random maze
+- Space to pause search algorithm
+- Up/Down arrow to change speed A* is shown
+- R to restart the A* search

 ## Setup

 1. Create a virtual environment (recommended):